poole/lanyon/_posts/2020-04-20-homebrew-lidar.md

 *The distribution of region point counts.*
 </div>

-By selecting a certain threshold of points and removing all of the points that fall in regions with a point count below this threshold, the point cloud is suprisingly cleaner.
-Only the high-density regions of the scan remain, which usually correspond to the acutal surfaces in the scene, instead of noise.
+By selecting a certain threshold of points and removing all of the points that fall in regions with a point count below this threshold, the point cloud is surprisingly cleaner.
+Only the high-density regions of the scan remain, which usually correspond to the actual surfaces in the scene, instead of noise.

-The actual plane detection is done thorugh using the Hough Transform, an absolutely wonderful piece of math that is explained quite well [here](https://www.youtube.com/watch?v=4zHbI-fFIlI).
+The actual plane detection is done through using the Hough Transform, an absolutely wonderful piece of math that is explained quite well [here](https://www.youtube.com/watch?v=4zHbI-fFIlI).
 In essence, points "vote" on all of the possible planes that pass through them, and the planes with the highest number of votes are the planes that best fit the largest number of points.
 In this case, since only vertical planes are of interest, the data can be simplified to 2D points with the height information discarded.

 ![Top Down](/public/images/2020-04-20-homebrew-lidar/Top Down.png)